rjcncpt/starcitizen-remove-green-tint/README.md

-# Star Citizen "Reshade Better look" Readme
+# Better look and remove green tint for Star Citizen

 The main task is to remove the green tint, make a color correction and give the flat look a little more depth.